What meaning and significance does Psalm 65:5 have for us today?

 -- Howard Culbertson,

 This mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series published in Engage, a monthly online magazine.
-That series explores what the Bible says about missions.
+That series explores what the Bible says about world missions.

 Psalm 65:5 highlights the global nature of hope and salvation in God.
-The way the verse is worded signifies that God's saving power extends to all corners of the earth, from the farthest reaches to the deepest seas.
+The wording of the verse signifies that God's saving power extends to all corners of the earth, from the farthest reaches to the deepest seas.
 It's a poetic way of expressing the omnipresence and omnipotence of God.
 It emphasizes that hope and salvation in Him are not limited by geographical or cultural boundaries.
 The verse speaks of God's power, righteousness, and how salvation is extended to all people, regardless of their location or circumstances.
 It resonates with what Jesus said in John 3:16 about God loving "the world" and that salvation is offered to "whosoever."